 Our Conga Drums, or Tumbadora, are built with an extremely unique stave design.
-This design enables us to have complete control over every aspect of the drum that will effect the overall tonal properties.
+Standing at 30 inches tall, our design enables us to have complete control over every aspect of the drum that will affect the overall tonal properties.
 From the wall thickness to the bearing edge, to the precise head – belly – foot ratios, our Congas are designed to have maximum warmth and sustain.
-Not only is our design uniquely modern, but it also gives way for much less wasted wood, less stress on each stave, and the opportunity to build with a variety of woods and customizations.
+Not only is our design uniquely modern, but it also gives way for much less wasted wood, less stress on each stave, and the opportunity to build with a variety of woods and customization.

 RHD likes working with materials in the raw and does not like painting the beautiful woods we use just as we don’t like covering up the beautiful metals.
 A theme of raw materials shows true quality and craftsmanship.
 This is why our congas are hand crafted with quality stainless steel.